prakharmrsl/easypcceo.github.io/pages/tower-speakers/tower-speakers.md

 ## Wattage

-Wattage is the amount of power consumed by each speaker.
+[Wattage](https://en.wikipedia.org/wiki/Watt){: target="_blank"} is the amount of power consumed by each speaker.
 Consider watts per channel, as this measures how much potential each one has.

 Peak wattage is how much the speaker can withstand at maximum load, and can often be ignored.
 Continuous wattage is the average wattage the speaker consumes during general use.